 The Committee has now committed up to $5 million to be available in a second round of project grant and loan funding.
-Pre-applications must be submitted by December 21, 2018, and will be reviewed by the Committee in January 2019.
-Full proposals will be due March 1, 2019, and will be acted on at the May 2019 Commission meetings.
-The Call for Proposals & Program Guidelines document, and the required Pre-Application are available using the blue tabs to the right.
+Full proposals will be due March 21, 2019, and will be acted on at the June 2019 Commission meetings.

 The primary objective of the Research and Development program is to support research within Southern and Southwest Virginia that has a high likelihood of moving into a commercialization stage with accompanying job creation and private sector capital investment, also within those regions.
 Applications that propose to expend Commission resources outside of that Region, either directly or indirectly, will receive limited consideration.
 Likewise, research performed within the Region whose ultimate benefit is likely to be commercialized outside the Region without majority economic benefit to the Region will receive limited consideration.
 Program guidelines adopted by the Commission are intended to attract entities who propose to:

 - engage in applied research that is post proof-of-concept

 - invent and/or improve products, processes, or services that originate and remain in the Region (highest priority), or whose value is substantially increased in the Region (lower priority)